psychemedia/storytelling-notes/godmother-death.md

 Martin was frightened and begged Death to lengthen his candle, but Death shook her head.

-"No, my friend," she said, " I can't do that."
+"No, my friend," she said, "I can't do that."

 She reached for a fresh candle to light it for the baby just christened.
 While her back was turned, Martin snatched a tall candle, lighted it, and then pressed it on the stub of his own candle that was nearly burned out.
 When Death turned and saw what he had done, she frowned reprovingly.